xbdrcx/sentiment-api/README.md

 # FastAPI for AI

-This project consists in the creation of an API using Python's FastAPI framework capable of delivering AI solution.
+This project involves building an API using Python's FastAPI framework to deliver an AI-powered solution.

 ---